apache/druid/docs/api-reference/service-status-api.md

 Retrieves the Druid version, loaded extensions, memory used, total memory, and other useful information about the individual service.

-To retrieve the service information of other services, query the individual port of each service.
-On a local configuration, refer to this [table](#common) for the port numbers.
+Modify the host and port for the endpoint to match the service to query.
+Refer to the [default service ports](#common) for the port numbers.

 #### URL